Authentic German Austrian Spaetzle with Caramelized Onions

 Make the Dough:

-• Bring a large pot of salted water to a boil.
-Prepare a large bowl of ice water.
-Carefully hold a colander with large holes over the boiling water.
+- Bring a large pot of salted water (at least 2 quarts) to a boil and prepare a large bowl of ice water.
+Reduce the water to a simmer and then carefully hold a colander with large holes over the boiling water.
 Add about 1/2 cup of the batter to the colander and, with a rubber spatula or the back of a large spoon, press the batter through the holes to drop into the simmering water.
 Repeat until all of the batter has been used.
+You can also use a Spaetzle Press to make them easily!

-• Cook for 2 minutes, then drain thoroughly.
+- Cook for 2-3 minutes, until the noodles float to the tip, then drain thoroughly.
 Immediately transfer the spaetzle to the ice water, stirring until all of the ice has melted.
 Drain the spaetzle and transfer to a large bowl.
 Stir in 1 tablespoon of the oil, season lightly with salt and pepper, and toss to coat.
 Set aside.

 Bake with Caramelized Onions